globus/globus-sdk-python/docs/authorization/globus_app/apps.rst

 Types of GlobusApps
 -------------------

-There are two types of ``GlobusApps`` available in the SDK: :class:`UserApp` and :class:`ClientApp`, each modeling a different style of service interaction:
+There are two flavors of ``GlobusApp`` available in the SDK: :class:`UserApp`, for interactions between an end user and Globus services, and :class:`ClientApp`, for interactions between a client (i.e., service account) and Globus services.

+The following table provides a comparison of these two options:

 .. list-table::
     :widths: 50 50